 Today only sections of the race track survive.
-At the Museum, visitors can walk on the steepest section of the race track, following in the tyre tracks of the motorsport greats, such John Cobb, Malcolm Campbell, Kay Petre, Noel Pope and the Bentley Boys.
+At the Museum, visitors can walk on the lowest section of the race track, following in the tyre tracks of the motorsport greats, such John Cobb, Malcolm Campbell, Kay Petre, Noel Pope and the Bentley Boys.
 Keep reading to find out about the remaining sections that can be explored on the Museum’s 32-acre site.

 Is the steepest section of the Track and reaches nearly 29ft high, before descending onto the Railway Straight on the other side of the river.

 Providing vehicle access to Members’ Hill, this was one of Brooklands’ most famous landmarks.